nikhil2213129/nikhil2213129/README.md

 ##  About Me

--  Freelancer and Software Engineer (Currently working in Accenture)
+-  Software Engineer
+-  Freelancer
 -  B.E. student at Chaitanya Bharathi Institute of Technology (Tier 3 College), Hyderabad
 -  Passionate about Data Structures & Algorithms and competitive programming
 -  Practicing in Leetcode in free time.
 Regularly invovling in real world development.